mariuz/flamerobin/src/ibpp/readme.txt

                  /                 \
     IBPP::LogicException    IBPP::SQLException

-- Change in the interface definition of methods using or returning 64 bits integers.
-The ibpp.h now uses the C99 standard (section 7.18) types which are defined by including the stdint.h header.
+- Change in the interface definition of methods using or returning integers.
+The ibpp.h now uses the C99 standard (section 7.18) exact precision types which are defined by including the stdint.h header.
 This is perfectly fine using all compilers on which IBPP is maintained, except for one.
-Guess which one ?
+Guess which one?
 Yes, MSVC does not supply that header nor those typedefs in any other file.
-The solution is simple, ibpp.h does a typedef __int64 int64_t in case of the MSVC compilers.
+The solution is simple, ibpp.h does some typedef in case of the MSVC compilers.

 - Extended the Statement::Set() and Statement::Get() in regards to blobs and std::string.
 Now one can directly Get(3, str) where str is a std::string and